ZicoDiegoRR/stable-diffusion-xl-colab-ui/README.md

     ```
 3. Fill the textboxes with your tokens.
 You can save it to your Google Drive storage by enabling `gdrive`.
 4. Run the cell.
 You'll see a file named `token.json` in the "Saved Parameters/Token" folder, indicating that the tokens are saved.
+5. To use the tokens, simply run the second cell as usual.
+If the GPU has loaded a model, restart the runtime first before rerunning the second cell to avoid OutOfMemoryError.

-This step allows you to reuse the tokens without inputting them manually in the widgets.
+These steps allow you to reuse the tokens without inputting them manually in the widgets.
 But, beware of any potential leak!

 ## To-do List
 - Adding textual inversion ✅